Realms of Earth and Sky

 Indian Painting from the 15th to the 19th Century

 August 22 – December 14, 2014

-Curated by Daniel J. Ehnbom, Adjunct Curator of South Asian Art, The Fralin Museum of Art, and Associate Professor of South Asian Art, McIntire Department of Art, with Krista Gulbransen, Visiting Assistant Professor of Art History, Skidmore College, and former Luzak-Lindner Graduate Fellow at The Fralin Museum
+Curated by Daniel J. Ehnbom, Adjunct Curator of South Asian Art, The Fralin Museum of Art, and Associate Professor of South Asian Art, McIntire Department of Art, with Krista Gulbransen, Assistant Professor of Art History, Whitman College, and former Luzak-Lindner Graduate Fellow at The Fralin Museum

 The Fralin Museum of Art began collecting South Asian art seriously in 1992, acquiring a collection that today ranks among the best held by a university museum in the southeast.
 From Aug.
 29 through Dec.
 21, 2014, The Fralin will present Realms of Earth and Sky, an exhibition comprising a selection of these works, supplemented by others drawn from private collections.

 The paintings represent a number of different artistic traditions and range across a span of five centuries.
 Themes include the stylistic relationship between Mughal and Rajput paintings and the function of book illustration.
 In meticulously rendered tableaux, viewers will encounter scenes ranging from the opulence of the Mughal court to the actions of gods in the forms of men, and from lively battles to depictions of intimate courtly love.
 The styles can be intricately refined or sweepingly bold, all contained in the small scale of the manuscript or album page.